eduardpopa/exercise2/readme.md

 # BINFO-CEP: Exercise 2 JPA document repository

-This is a JPA implementation of a documetn repository .
+This is a JPA implementation of a document repository .

 ## Structure